-When you’re not driving, where do you park and how long do you typically stay?
+When you’re not driving, where do you park the trailer and how long do you typically stay?

 We prefer to stay on public lands.
 We find the Bureau of Land Management (BLM) and US Forest Service are usually the best.
 However, we’ve also found many free state parks.
 The length of stay all depends on why we’re there… Sometimes it’s an overnight, other times we stay for the full two weeks allowed; then we move on.

-Does anyone ever bother you out on the road or when you’ve set up?
+Does anyone ever bother you out on the road?

 We’ve never had anyone bother us directly.
 However, a friend of mine was attacked by some off-leash dogs on BLM land earlier this year.
 When she confronted the dog’s owner he shoved her and started yelling at her, and I had to intervene.
 Otherwise, we generally find boondocking to be safe and very peaceful.
 Most people stick to themselves.

-Do you have emergency backup plans in place for bad weather or anything else that may go wrong?
+Do you have emergency backup plans for bad weather or anything else that may go wrong?